bmeviauac01/datadriven/docs/db/index.md

 #### VAT

 The `VAT` percentage of products can change at any time.
 However, existing invoices must not be altered.
-Therefore the actual VAT percentage is stored with the invoice when created, and not referenced from the VAT table.
+Therefore the actual VAT percentage is stored with the invoice when created and not referenced from the VAT table.

 #### Product description